85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Netflix

-I loved the Ada Twist books, so the show, that shows the Imagineers solving a variety of problems, was a must-see.
-The show is as lively as the books with characters that are invested in STEM topics and learning.
+I love the Ada Twist books, so the show, which depicts the Questioneers solving a variety of problems, was a must-see.
+The show is as lively as the books, with characters that are invested in STEM topics and learning.

 Scene from Netflix show Bookmarks: Celebrating Black Voices